cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 - [ ] 8.
 Investigate all_sessions.itemrevenue is STRING when revenue should probably be NUMERIC.
 - [X] 9.
 Investigate purpose of all_sessions.column28.
 Is this empty?
 Bad data import?
 - [ ] 10.
 Investigate analytics.units_sold is STRING when expecting NUMERIC.
-- [ ] 11.
+- [X] 11.
 Check products.sentimentscore violates not-null constraint, should these be zero?
+FIXED in 1(f)
-- [ ] 12.
+- [X] 12.
 Check products.sentimentmagnitude violates not-null constraint, should these be zero?
+FIXED in 1(g)
 - [ ] 13.
 Investigate DUPLICATE fields sales_report.name, sales_report.stockLevel, sales_report..restockingLeadTime, sales_report.sentimentScore, sales_report.sentimentMagnitude in both products and sales_reports TABLE?
-May solve #11 and #12 from this information?